Aaron Proweller , MD, PhD

 Research Interests

-I am a clinical cardiologist and basic scientist with a fundamental research interest in vascular wall biology.
-Our research program broadly aims to identify mechanisms through which Notch signaling in vascular smooth muscle (SM) influences key features of blood vessel competency including vascular patterning, angiogenesis, and vasoreactivity.
-The laboratory utilizes mouse gene targeting in gain- and loss-of-function experiments and employs a wide array of cell, molecular and vascular imaging techniques to characterize the function of Notch signaling.
-Our lab is responsible for generating and characterizing mouse models that recapitulate cerebral arterial patterning defects seen in humans with increased stroke risk and for identifying novel Notch-mediated mechanisms regulating arterial force production and blood pressure.
-The long-term research goal is to determine how cellular derangements from Notch dysfunction play important roles in adult vascular disease, including hypertension and stroke and hypoxia-induced angiogenesis.
+I am a clinical cardiologist and basic scientist with a research interest in fundamental molecular mechanisms governing vascular wall homeostasis.
+My research program broadly aims to identify mechanisms through which Notch signaling in vascular smooth muscle influences key features of blood vessel competency including vascular patterning, angiogenesis, and vasoreactivity.
+The lab is responsible for generating and characterizing mouse models that recapitulate cerebral arterial patterning defects seen in humans with increased stroke risk and for identifying novel Notch-mediated mechanisms regulating arterial force production and blood pressure.
+The long-term research goal is to determine how cellular derangements from Notch dysfunction play important roles in adult vascular disease, including hypertension, stroke and hypoxia-induced angiogenesis.

 External Appointments